mgjho/tex_parser/README.md

 ## Features

 1. Get first sentence of tex file and parse them into markdown file. (_first_sentences.md_)
-2. If there is _comment.md_ file, it will structure the _first_sentences_ analogous to _comment.md_.
+2. If there is %comment on top of your paragraph, it will also be parsed.
-3. If there are changes made in _first_sentences_, it will be reflecte on your tex file.
+3. If there are changes made in _first_sentences_, it will be reflected on your tex file.